What is better to bring to Nepal cash or ATM cards

 Know our Money

-You can also ask your travel agent or hotel, and they can help you exchange your cash into Nepalese rupees according to the present exchange rate generated by Nepal Rastra Bank (Central Bank of Nepal).
+You can also ask your travel agent or hotel, and they can help you exchange your cash for Nepalese rupees according to the present exchange rate generated by Nepal Rastra Bank (Central Bank of Nepal).
 This is the easiest way to exchange currency in Nepal.